Fast as You Can: Chart performance

-The single debuted on the US Billboard Modern Rock Tracks chart in late October, receiving minimal radio airplay until When the Pawn made a strong debut on the Billboard 200 albums chart.
-It subsequently rose to number twenty on the Modern Rock Tracks chart in mid-December, remaining on the chart for twelve weeks.
-On the Adult Top 40 chart, on which it debuted in early December, "Fast as You Can" peaked at number twenty-nine and stayed on the chart until early February 2000.
-It failed to appear on the Billboard Hot 100 but became Apple's first—and, currently, only—single to reach the top forty in the United Kingdom, where it was released on February 14 and peaked at number 33.
+The single debuted on the US Billboard Modern Rock Tracks chart in late October, receiving minimal radio airplay until When the Pawn... made a strong debut on the Billboard 200 albums chart.
+It subsequently rose to number 20 on the Modern Rock Tracks chart in mid-December, remaining on the chart for 12 weeks.
+On the Adult Top 40 chart, on which it debuted in early December, "Fast as You Can" peaked at number 29 and stayed on the chart until early February 2000.
+The song became a top-10 hit on the Triple-A chart, peaking at number eight in January 2000.
+It failed to appear on the Billboard Hot 100 but became Apple's first—and, currently, only—single to reach the top 40 on the United Kingdom Singles Chart, where it was released on February 14 and peaked at number 33.
 In Ireland, the song reached number 49.
 "Fast as You Can" also reached number 62 in Australia's annual Triple J Hottest 100 poll.

 Music video

 The single's music video was directed by Apple's then-boyfriend, film director Paul Thomas Anderson, who directed the video for Apple's previous single, "Across the Universe" (1998).
 Anderson shot the video in Pasadena, California with the crew he uses during the production of his films. "[I]t's all really fun", Apple said of the video.
 "I don't have to wear any makeup or anybody else's clothes — no negligees!"
 The video was photographed by Robert Elswit and edited by Dylan Tichenor, and it premiered on MTV and VH1 the week ending on September 19, 1999.
-In the video Apple is seen singing the song in and around a house, inside a garage, at a subway station and on a subway train.
+In the video, Apple is seen singing the song in and around a house, inside a garage, at a subway station and on a subway train.
 The video was filmed with a vintage hand-cranked camera, which is why Apple's mouth does not match the lyrics she sings.
 Throughout the video there are changes from black-and-white to colour and from fullscreen aspect ratio to widescreen.
 It was nominated for a 2000 Billboard Music Award for "Best Pop Clip of the Year", with media sources describing it as "quirky", "simple, improvised", "playful and inventive".